 But during the Dervishes movements led by the Sayed Mohamed Abdulle Hassan, there was a hindrance to freely invade the entire Somali region.
 After the end of the Dervishes struggle, another part of Somali-inhabited areas (Haud and Reserved Area), a vast area of grazing lands of Somaliland and its Somali population, were handed to Ethiopia by the British.

-As Somaliland became part of the British Empire there was the necessity for the defining and delimiting the borders of the protectorate with the neighboring territories of Ethiopia, the French territory of Djibouti and Italian Somalia.
+As Somaliland became part of the British Empire there was the necessity for defining and delimiting the borders of the protectorate with the neighboring territories of Ethiopia, the French territory of Djibouti, and Italian Somalia.

 Since different parts of Somali-inhabited regions were colonized by different European colonial powers (British, Italian and French) the borders and contours of the British Somaliland protectorate needed to be determined.
-Britain made legal agreements and international treaties with the French, Italy and Ethiopian Emperor through the Anglo-French treaty of 1888; the Anglo-Italian treaty in 1894 and Anglo-Ethiopian treaty 1897 respectively.
-Therefore, Somaliland as a British Protectorate had established borders as enshrined by those treaties delimiting its international boundaries with the neighboring territories (the Ethiopian Empire, Italian Somalia in the South and the French Somali territory of Djibouti (presently the Republic of Djibouti).
-The borders of Somaliland at the present are the same as they were during its protectorate years, the same during its independence years from the British Crown in 1960 and same as they are today as the independent Republic of Somaliland.
+Britain made legal agreements and international treaties with the French, Italy, and Ethiopian Emperor through the Anglo-French treaty of 1888; the Anglo-Italian treaty in 1894, and the Anglo-Ethiopian treaty 1897 respectively.
+Therefore, Somaliland as a British Protectorate had established borders as enshrined by those treaties delimiting its international boundaries with the neighboring territories (the Ethiopian Empire, Italian Somalia in the South, and the French Somali territory of Djibouti (presently the Republic of Djibouti).
+The borders of Somaliland at the present are the same as they were during its protectorate years, the same during its independence years from the British Crown in 1960, and same as they are today as the independent Republic of Somaliland.